tum-esm/utils/docs/pages/api-reference.md

 def some_macro_is_running() -> bool
 ```

-Check if any macro is currently running in OPUS.
+Check if any macro is currently running.

 In theory, we could also check whether the correct macro is running using
 `READ_PARAMETER MPT` and `READ_PARAMETER MFN`.
 However, these variables do